 Weekly Lesson Plan For Ross' Class

-• Materials: Easel: paint, paintbrushes, plastic egg carton halves, paper; Art table: Paper, watercolors, water, egg carton halves, paintbrushes.
+• Materials: Easel: paint, paintbrushes, plastic egg carton halves, paper; Art table: Paper, watercolors, water, egg carton halves, paintbrushes, white crayons

-• Materials: soil, seeds, water, spray bottle, cartons, journals, pencils
+• Materials: soil, herb seeds, water, spray bottle, cartons, journals, pencils

 • Skills: hypothesizing, making observations, exploring, recording data/information, strengthen understanding of plant life cycle

 • Materials: Shape puzzles, small build blocks in different shapes such as squares, rectangles, and triangles, geo-boards with rubber bands, number bingo

-• Skills: shape/shapes recognition, symbolic representation (creating with blocks), fine motor
+• Skills: shape/shapes recognition, symbolic representation (creating with blocks), fine motor, number recognition

-• Materials: "Doctors office" props (syringes, rubber gloves, stethoscope, band aids) dress up clothes (scrubs, doctors coat)
+• Materials: "Doctors office" props (syringes, rubber gloves, stethoscope, band aids) dress up clothes (scrubs, doctors coat), body charts

 Large Motor: Gym and Playground: